iNMR icon

 Step 10

-If you double click a name into the table of the windows, the overlay is transformed into an exact replica of the corresponding document, including its frequency scale, integrals, window size, etc...
+If you double click a name into the table of the open windows, the overlay is transformed into an exact replica of the corresponding document, including its frequency scale, integrals, window size, etc...

 Related Topics